klimb/rust-stargate/README.md

 - Rust is infinitely superior to C for implementing UNIX userland.
 C is an ancient procedural language for working with bare metal -- it requires higher level abstractions, memory safety, OO, functional idioms, ability to leverage design patterns, ddd, built-in support for unit testing, internationalization, etc.

 ## Non-Goals
-- supporting POSIX compatibility (legacy ways of interacting with UNIX through a command-line interface)
+- supporting UNIX POSIX compatibility (legacy ways of interacting with UNIX through a command-line interface)
-- supporting Windows compatibility (just use Windows Powershell instead)
+- supporting Windows compatibility (just use Windows Powershell instead).
+Its kind of ridiculous that every command in (rust) coreutils was handling how Windows works.
+No one that runs Windows cares about coreutils.

 ## Requirements